 - Last updated:

-Council is committed to providing a high level of service for all customers.
-If you have previously lodged a service request and you are dissatisfied with how it was resolved, you can lodge a complaint in accordance with Administrative Action Complaints Management Process (AACMP).
+If a service request has been previously lodged and you are dissatisfied with how it was resolved, you can lodge a complaint in accordance with council's Administrative Action Complaints Management Process (AACMP).
 The AACMP outlines how council will investigate concerns about the services, actions or decisions of council.

-- Complaints made by a person who is not an "affected person"
+- The AACMP does not cover investigations into complaints about Complaints made by a person who is not an "affected person"